vinceimbat/vinceimbat/content/the inward morning.md

 >*Perhaps we are only truly individual in so far as we are able to acknowledge and act upon a universal significance in our lives which is the very opposite of divisive in its import for our relations with other persons.*

-This reminds me of [[thoughts/scott barry kaufman]]’s insight in his book ***[[Transcend — Kaufman]]***: We self-actualize so that we eventually transcend, a state where we forget ourselves and our communion with the interconnectedness of everything and everyone takes center stage.
+This reminds me of [[thoughts/scott barry kaufman]]’s insight in his book ***[[transcend kaufman]]***: We self-actualize so that we eventually transcend, a state where we forget ourselves and our communion with the interconnectedness of everything and everyone takes center stage.

 In the afternoon, I re-read my past nature journal entries, entries I wrote when I tried emulating Thoreau's writing routine.
 His routine went this way: